PablitoGNU/visit-poland/README.md

 Wireframes for 3 types of resolution are stored in /assets/wireframes folder,  [link](/assets/wireframes).

-Search fligts directly from website will be added in the future, for now there is link to skyscanner website.

 ### How to run your website locally.

 *Just click the link*